 - Non-Surgical / Non-Invasive

-Stem Cell Therapy Achilles tendinitis pain relief treatments are changing modern orthopedic medicine.
-We now have the biological advancements to heal damaged tendons without surgery and medications.
-Stem Cell Therapy has changed the game and saved patients from costly surgeries and long recovery times.
+Stem Cell Alternative Achilles tendinitis relief treatments are changing modern orthopedic medicine.
+We now have the biological advancements to heal tendons without surgery and medications.
+Regenerative alternatives to stem cell therapy have changed the game and saved patients from costly surgeries and long recovery times.
 Partial Achilles tendon tears and tendinitis can be treated very successfully with this regenerative medicine therapy.
-Patients that are unresponsive to initial conservative care options should consider stem cell treatments or PRP treatments for regenerative pain relief.
+Patients that are unresponsive to initial conservative care options should consider regenerative allografts with PRP treatment for regenerative pain relief.